 Financial instruments that potentially expose the Company to concentrations of credit risk consist principally of cash, cash equivalents and trade accounts receivable.
 Cash held with financial institutions may exceed the Federal Deposit Insurance Corporation insurance limits or similar limits in foreign jurisdictions.
 The Company has not experienced any losses on its deposits of cash and cash equivalents.
 The Company performs ongoing credit evaluations of its customers and, except for government tenders, group purchases and orders with a letter of credit, its industrial customers often provide a down payment.
 The Company maintains an allowance for doubtful accounts based upon the expected collectability of all accounts receivable.
 The Company obtains some of the components in its products from a limited group of suppliers or from a single-source supplier.
-The Company has neither experienced nor expects any significant disruptions to its operations due to supplier concentration.

 Credit is extended to customers based on an evaluation of the customer's financial condition, and collateral is not required.
-During the periods presented, one of the Company's Medical segment customers accounted for a significant portion of revenues, which is as follows:
+In certain circumstances, a customer may be required to prepay all or a portion of the contract price prior to transfer of control.
+During the periods presented, one of the Company's customers accounted for a significant portion of revenues, which is as follows:

 Fiscal Year

-2020 2019 2018
+2021 2020 2019

-20.5 % 17.3 % 18.1 %
+Canon Medical Systems Corporation 17.9 % 20.5 % 17.3 %

-Canon Medical Systems Corporation accounted for 12.0% and 10.1% of the Company's accounts receivable as of October 2, 2020 and September 27, 2019, respectively.
+Canon Medical Systems Corporation accounted for 16.2% and 12.0% of the Company's accounts receivable as of October 1, 2021 and October 2, 2020, respectively.